 • How can we help?

-The bottom line is there are many different forms and varieties of borrowing money and sometimes they can be difficult to understand.
+The bottom line is there are many different ways of borrowing money and sometimes they can be difficult to understand.
 We want to provide you with a simple guide to the four key types of borrowing that we often see our members use and ways we can help.

 Payday loans are short-term loans originally designed to tide people over until payday.
 The money is paid directly into your bank account, and you repay in full with interest and charges at the end of the month (or your payday).